-Let us understand the effects of air pollution not only in human beings but also to the historical monuments.
+Let us understand the effects of air pollution not only to human beings but also historical monuments.
 For this we need to study about Taj Mahal.
-Do you know currently the cars and buses are not allowed to drive to the Taj Mahal but the batteryrun buses or horse-drawn carriages are allowed to reach the monument.
-The Archeological department of India declared that $2^{1}/{2}$ km around Taj Mahal is 'No drive zone'.
+Do you know the currently cars and buses are not allowed to drive to the Taj Mahal but battery run buses or horse-drawn carriages are allowed to reach the monument.
+The Archeological department of India declared that $2^{1}/{2}$ km around Taj Mahal is no drive zone.

-Case Study: The Taj Mahal
+Case Study: The TAJ MAHAL

-The Taj Mahal, one of the seven wonders of the world is located in Agra.
+The Taj Mahal one of the seven wonders of the world is located in Agra.
 It is made of white marbles.
 The effect of pollutants on it has become a matter of concern for archeologists and environmentalists.

-Motor vehicles and the industries located in and around Agra for rubber processing, Chemicals, Iron foundries, Mathura oil refinery have been responsible for producing pollutants like SO2, NO2, smoke, dust, soot etc.
+Motor vehicles and the industries located in and around Agra for rubber processing, Chemicals, Iron foundries, Mathura oil refinery have been responsible for producing pollutants like $SO_2$ , $NO_2$ , smoke, dust, soot etc.